Westport & Smith Cove

 Waterfront Parks

 As part of the broader Reimagine Middle Branch Initiative, the Westport and Smith Cove Waterfront Parks Project continues to advance its mission to revitalize approximately 30 acres of waterfront space in Baltimore City.
-At the 60% design stage, the project remains focused on enhancing accessibility, creating inclusive recreation, and gathering spaces, and emphasizing environmental sustainability.
+Moving into the construction phase, the project will enhance accessibility, create inclusive recreation, and gathering spaces, and emphasize environmental sustainability.

 For generations, Westport has been a community defined by connection and culture.
 Its waterfront, once shaped by industry and commerce, now stands as a canvas for a new vision — one rooted in shared values, community pride, and the deep historical ties that make Westport unique.